Skip to main content

 About Vatnsfjörður

-Vatnsfjörður Nature Reserve encompasses a vast 20,000-hectare expanse in Iceland's Westfjords, representing one of the region's most biodiverse and historically significant protected areas.
-The reserve presents a striking contrast between its rocky highland terrain, which comprises about 80 percent of the area, and its lowlands covered with one of Iceland's most extensive birch woodlands.
+Vatnsfjörður Nature Reserve encompasses approximately 20,000 hectares (200 km²) in Iceland's Westfjords, representing one of the region's most significant protected areas.
+[1] The reserve presents a striking contrast between its rocky highland terrain, which comprises about 80 percent of the area, and its lowlands covered with one of Iceland's most extensive remaining birch woodlands.
 Protected since 1975, Vatnsfjörður preserves this remarkable landscape while providing opportunities for visitors to experience relatively untouched Icelandic nature.
-The reserve holds special significance in Icelandic history as the place where the country received its name—according to medieval records, the Norse explorer Hrafna-Flóki is believed to have named the land 'Iceland' after viewing ice-filled fjords from the heights above Vatnsfjörður.
+The reserve holds special significance in Icelandic history as the place where the country is believed to have received its name—according to medieval records, the Norse explorer Hrafna-Flóki is said to have named the land 'Iceland' after viewing ice-filled fjords from the heights above Vatnsfjörður.
 Today, the reserve attracts hikers, nature enthusiasts, and those seeking to explore the landscapes that first greeted Iceland's earliest settlers.

 Wildlife Ecosystems

 The diverse habitats within Vatnsfjörður Nature Reserve support a variety of wildlife adapted to Iceland's subarctic conditions.
 The birch woodlands provide shelter for passerine birds including redwings, wrens, and redpolls that nest among the branches during summer breeding season.
 Arctic foxes, Iceland's only native land mammal, hunt throughout the reserve's varied terrain, from the rocky highlands to the forested lowlands.
 The mudflats along the coastline attract wading birds during migration, while seabirds frequent the fjord waters.
-Ptarmigan, Iceland's iconic game bird, inhabit the higher elevations where they transition between white winter plumage and mottled summer camouflage.
+Ptarmigan, Iceland's iconic resident bird, inhabit the higher elevations where they transition between white winter plumage and mottled summer camouflage.
 The streams and lakes within the reserve support populations of Arctic char and brown trout, providing food for both wildlife and recreational anglers.
 Seals occasionally haul out along the coastline, and whales may be spotted in the deeper fjord waters.
-The combination of woodland, wetland, coastal, and alpine habitats creates ecological diversity unusual for Iceland.
+[1]

 Flora Ecosystems

 Vatnsfjörður's flora represents one of Iceland's most intact native woodland ecosystems, with birch and rowan forests stretching from the coastline up the mountain slopes.
-These forests, though modest by continental standards, are significant in Iceland where most native woodlands were cleared after Norse settlement.
-Downy birch dominates the tree cover, with some specimens reaching heights of several meters in sheltered valleys—large for Icelandic trees.
+[1] These forests, though modest by continental standards, are significant in Iceland where most native woodlands were cleared after Norse settlement.
+Downy birch dominates the tree cover, with some specimens reaching heights of several metres in sheltered valleys—large for Icelandic trees.
 Mountain ash (rowan) adds diversity to the woodland canopy, producing clusters of red berries that feed birds in autumn.
 The forest understory supports a rich ground flora including various ferns, mosses, and flowering plants that thrive in the woodland shade.
 Arctic blueberries grow abundantly and can be gathered during August and September when they ripen.
-The mudflats and wetlands support specialized plant communities adapted to coastal conditions, while the rocky highlands above the treeline host alpine vegetation including mosses, lichens, and hardy flowering plants.
-The ecological transition from coastal marsh through woodland to alpine terrain creates remarkable botanical diversity.
+The mudflats and wetlands support specialised plant communities adapted to coastal conditions, while the rocky highlands above the treeline host alpine vegetation including mosses, lichens, and hardy flowering plants.

 Geology

-The geological foundation of Vatnsfjörður consists of ancient basalt formations dating back 10-13 million years, making the bedrock some of the oldest in Iceland.
-These basalt layers formed through successive volcanic eruptions during the Tertiary period, with each layer representing a separate lava flow that solidified and was subsequently covered by newer eruptions.
-The dramatic mountain scenery rising up to 700 meters was sculpted by glaciers during successive ice ages, which carved the U-shaped valleys and fjords characteristic of the Westfjords landscape.
-Within the reserve, Surtarbrandsgil (Lignite Canyon) exposes sedimentary layers containing lignite—partially carbonized ancient plant material—along with remarkable fossils of the subtropical forests that once covered Iceland millions of years ago.
-These fossil-bearing strata are protected as a natural phenomenon, preserving evidence of fir, spruce, magnolia, and other species from Iceland's warm past.
-The geological history visible in Vatnsfjörður's rocks tells the story of dramatic climate change over millions of years.
+The geological foundation of Vatnsfjörður consists of ancient basalt formations dating back 10–13 million years, making the bedrock some of the oldest in Iceland.
+[1] These basalt layers formed through successive volcanic eruptions during the Tertiary period, with each layer representing a separate lava flow that solidified and was subsequently covered by newer eruptions.
+The dramatic mountain scenery rising up to approximately 700 metres was sculpted by glaciers during successive ice ages, which carved the U-shaped valleys and fjords characteristic of the Westfjords landscape.
+Adjacent to the reserve, Surtarbrandsgil (Lignite Canyon) is a separately protected natural monument that exposes sedimentary layers containing lignite—partially carbonised ancient plant material—along with remarkable fossils of the temperate forests that once covered Iceland millions of years ago.
+These fossil-bearing strata are protected under their own designation, preserving evidence of tree species including conifers, magnolia, and other temperate species from Iceland's warm past.
+[2]

 Climate And Weather